 We have entered into agreements with government agencies, such as the NIH, and we intend to continue entering into these agreements in the future.
+For example, we have entered into an agreement to manufacture bulk DNA vaccines for the NIH Dale and Betty Bumpers Vaccine Research Center, or VRC.
+In connection with this agreement, the VRC has agreed to finance the purchase of production equipment being installed in our facility.
 Our business is partially dependent on the continued performance by these government agencies of their responsibilities under these agreements, including adequate continued funding of the agencies and their programs.
 We have no control over the resources and funding that government agencies may devote to these agreements, which may be subject to annual renewal and which generally may be terminated by the government agencies at any time.
+In particular, in the event of a termination of our bulk DNA manufacturing agreement, the VRC may require us to purchase the production equipment financed by the VRC at its appraised value, which could have a material adverse impact on our financial statements in the period or periods affected.
 Government agencies may fail to perform their responsibilities under these agreements.
+In addition, we may fail to perform our responsibilities under these agreements, which may cause them to be terminated by the government agencies.
 We may also be unsuccessful in entering into additional agreements with government agencies.